 This isn’t your father’s (or mother’s) time management!
-In fact, it starts with the understanding that time can’t be managed at all, but all we all can influence and transform are our habits, practices and rituals.
+In fact, it starts with the understanding that time can’t be managed at all, but all we all can influence and transform are our habits, practices and apps we use to “manage time demands.”

 Using Time Management 2.0 is all about following these guidelines: